matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 --------

 This proposal creates new APIs to allow clients to back up room decryption keys on the server.
-Decryption keys are encrypted (using public key crypto) before being sent to the server along with some unencrypted metadata to allow the server to manage the backups, overwriting backups with "better" versions of the keys.
-The user is given a private recovery key to save for recovering the keys from the backup.
+Room decryption keys are encrypted (using public key crypto) before being sent to the server along with some unencrypted metadata to allow the server to manage the backups.
+If a key for a new megolm session is uploaded, it is added to the current backup.
+If a key is uploaded for a megolm session is that is already present in the backup, the server will use the metadata to determine which version of the key is "better".
+The way in which the server determines which key is "better" is described in the [Storing Keys](#storing-keys) section.
+The user is given a private recovery key in order to recover the keys from the backup in the future.

-Clients can create new versions of backups.
-Aside from the initial backup creation, a client might start a new version of a backup when, for example, a user loses a device, and wants to ensure that that device does not get any new decryption keys.
+Clients can create new key backups (sometimes also referred to in the API as backup versions) to replace the current backup.
+Aside from the initial backup creation, a client might start a new a backup when, for example, a user loses a device and wants to ensure that that device does not get any new decryption keys.
+In this case, the client will then create a new backup using a new key that the device does not have access to.

-Once one client has created a backup version, other clients can fetch the public key for the backup from the server and add keys to the backup, if they trust that the backup was not created by a malicious device.
+Once one client has created a backup, other clients can fetch the public part of the recovery key from the server and add keys to the backup, if they trust that the backup was not created by a malicious device.

 ### Possible UX for interactive clients